Have a four-legged family member? Fur-tunately, your pet can have insurance too!

 Depending on the insurance company you may find certain eligibility requirements even before you are able to purchase Pet insurance, such as proof of a prior physical exam.

-As with any type of insurance, a Pet policy is not a stranger to its own restrictions:
+As with any insurance, a Pet policy is not a stranger to its restrictions:

 - Like the most common 14-day waiting period before coverage kicks in for illness or injuries due to an accident.
 However, for something more serious like hip dysplasia, the waiting period can often be somewhere between 6 to 12 months.

 - Age restrictions for dogs over 13 years old and cats over the age of 15.
 This restriction is only for a new Pet policy.
 If your dog or a cat has been insured – the company will renew their coverage regardless of the pet’s age.
 Some insurance companies have this feature known as a “guaranteed renewable.”

 It is important that you understand any insurance product you buy because each company and policy they offer may be different and unique.
 Yes, there may be some exclusions too, so it is imperative to know what is covered and specifically excluded so there are no surprises after the fact.
 Here is an example of some common exclusions and out-of-pocket costs you may find in Pet insurance:

 - Pre-existing conditions

 Pet insurance is a reimbursement-based plan.
 Because of that, it is applicable for treatments at any licensed veterinary clinic in the U.S. or Canada, including treatment from licensed specialists and emergency facilities.
 So, here is how it works: